India orders clampdown on Internet porn, sparks censorship debate

 India has the second largest number of internet users after China.
 Social media and smartphone use is growing rapidly.

 In 2011, India urged social network companies to screen content and remove offensive material.
-A year later, the government faced criticism for ordering dozens of Twitter accounts to be blocked for spreading rumours.
+A year later, the government faced criticism for ordering dozens of Twitter accounts to be blocked for spreading rumors.

 Censorship extends to Bollywood and Hollywood movies, with regulators often forcing producers to edit dialogues and scenes to suit audiences in the generally conservative country.